joemoon-0/WebMobile-2022Spring/2022Spring-Web/Web_ICP2/README.md

 ## In-Class Programming (ICP) Description

-HTML & CSS Task
+HTML & CSS Task <br>
-1. Create an HTML document named "index.html".
+1. Create an HTML document named "index.html". <br>
-2. The page should contain
+2. The page should contain  <br>
-•	paragraphs
+•	paragraphs <br>
-•	Headings
+•	Headings <br>
-•	unordered list
+•	unordered list <br>
-•	ordered list
+•	ordered list <br>
-•	at least two div & span elements
+•	at least two div & span elements <br>
-•	at least four block and inline elements
+•	at least four block and inline elements <br>
-•	images at appropriate locations in the HTML file and should be clickable, i.e., when you click the image, it should redirect you to the location of the image in a new tab
+•	images at appropriate locations in the HTML file and should be clickable, i.e., when you click the image, it should redirect you to the location of the image in a new tab <br>
 •	any relevant video/YouTube video.
-The video should have controls like play, pause, etc.
+The video should have controls like play, pause, etc. <br>